 I was lazy at first.
 But when I tried this, it made my days more refreshing and longer.
 I felt more energy while doing other works.
 So, give it a try.
 It will change your life.

 If you’re a procrastinator, one tip I can give you is, go and find a partner.
 If you have a friend to go for a run along with you, you will not feel much laziness.
-Even if you feel lazy, you can’t easily stay on your bed for some more time because you already promised your partner that you would be a particular time.
+Even if you feel lazy, you can’t easily stay on your bed for some more time because you already promised your partner that you will be there at a particular time.

 When you go out for your lunch, try to go to a restaurant which is at a long distance.
 Your body will get some amount of physical exercise by doing this.